yotamZaken/capitolis/README.md

 ## What I've done
 1. Added the ability for trading_party to be anyone.
 1. json2csv - conversion of JSON to a downloadable csv file.
-1. MongoDB + mongoose - for a more complex and organized persistency
+1. MongoDB + mongoose - for a more complex and organized persistency.
-1. Bunyan - as a logger for incoming requests and outgoing responses
+1. Bunyan - as a logger for incoming requests and outgoing responses.
+1. Validations are being done both at the client and server sides.

 ## Cloning and Running the project
 - The url for the git repository: ``git@github.com:yotamZaken/capitolis.git``